 Subject to prescribed limits under the Pre-IPO Plan (including on an individualized participant basis), deferred amounts, if any, will be credited to a participant's account as and when a deferred bonus is earned and indexed to the fair market value of a share of our common stock (as determined from time to time by the Compensation Committee), except that the initial value of deferred amounts at the time of deferral was based on our fair market value as of January 1, 2013 for the Pre-IPO Plan's initial participants, including Mr. Cooper, and as of the grant date for other participants who joined the Pre-IPO Plan at a later date, including Mr. Lousada.
-As noted above, Mr. Lousada was not entitled to defer any of his fiscal year 2021 free cash flow bonus because he had previously deferred his maximum allocation under the Pre-IPO Plan.
-As described below, in December 2020, Mr. Cooper's outstanding equity interests granted or acquired under the Pre-IPO Plan, including his deferred equity units, were settled and redeemed for shares of our common stock in accordance with the terms of the Pre-IPO Plan.
+As noted above, Mr. Lousada was not entitled to defer any of his fiscal year 2022 free cash flow bonus because he had previously deferred his maximum allocation under the Pre-IPO Plan, and Mr. Cooper no longer participates in the Pre-IPO Plan.